CordovaExam/Contacts/README.md

 Create Contacts inclue photos

-In android platform, If you want to handle with photos, you should update some source code in  android project src folder that file is ContactAccessorSdk5.java in org folder.
+In android platform, If you want to handle with photos, you should update some source code in  android project src folder that file is ContactAccessorSdk5.java in org folder. in file : Platform/android/build/src/org/apache/cordova/contacts/ContactAccessorSdk5.java

         // add import lib
         import android.util.Base64;
         import android.util.Base64InputStream;
         import android.util.Log;

-// update getPathFromUri function to like below
+update getPathFromUri function to like below

         private InputStream getPathFromUri(String path) throws IOException {